simonvh/gimmemotifs-manuscript/manuscript.md

 is adjusted by the Benjamini-Hochberg procedure [@1HL2L6Bup].

-Using the non-parametric Mann-Whitney U test, GimmeMotifs tests the null hypothesis that that the motif log-odds score distributions of two classes are equal.
+Using the non-parametric Mann-Whitney U test, GimmeMotifs tests the null hypothesis that the motif log-odds score distributions of two classes are equal.
 For each discrete class in the data, such as a cluster, it compares the score distributions of the class to the score distribution of all other classes.
 The value used as activity is the -log10 of the Benjamini-Hochberg